sethsuri/sethsuri/README.md

 7. **[Individual Presentation for SecureNexa](https://drive.google.com/file/d/1HRyk4XO0DkP4miir5-SEzZ4NdKuCJHeG/view?usp=drive_link)** - This presentation is what our company uses to educate individuals on the need for cybersecurity.

 ---

+## 🌟 Video Projects

+Here are some of the video projects I’m proud of:

+1. **[Small Business Presentation for SecureNexa](https://drive.google.com/file/d/1sS4ozILvRvX2rsRg4UqnjOjZFYsKUihD/view?usp=drive_link)** - This presentation is what our company uses to educate businesses on the need for cybersecurity.
+2. **[University Presentation for SecureNexa](https://drive.google.com/file/d/1dNdsYQUfrXk4ovNFiyvPCb6IiByCQu9W/view?usp=drive_link)** - This presentation is what our company uses to educate universities on the need for cybersecurity.
+3. **[K-12 Schools Presentation for SecureNexa](https://drive.google.com/file/d/1nOUWo55EzZM1EKnRL6JrU5WsxyoOJdge/view?usp=drive_link)** - This presentation is what our company uses to educate K-12 Schools on the need for cybersecurity.
+4. **[Home Presentation for SecureNexa](https://drive.google.com/file/d/1FDZyITN5Pzl5OB_fTut2HrLv_QGpjGZx/view?usp=drive_link)** - This presentation is what our company uses to educate families on the need for cybersecurity.
+5. **[Individual Presentation for SecureNexa](https://drive.google.com/file/d/1r88TZgk_B2y3wUOmwAr2zNE9AOWgGG0l/view?usp=drive_link)** - This presentation is what our company uses to educate individuals on the need for cybersecurity.

 ## 📝 Certifications